spetrosi/devconf23-use-woke/README.md

 <!-- Diversity, Equity, and Inclusion (DEI) is a focus of many organizations today.
 It is important for all users and developers to feel comfortable using and contributing to open source projects.
-Part of this is Inclusive Language, using words and expressions that are inclusive rather than exclusive. -->
+Part of this is Conscious Language, using words and expressions that are inclusive rather than exclusive. -->

 ## Presentation Outline

 1. Why it is Inclusive Language Initiative important?
-2. `woke` tool
+2. `woke` tool features
 3. `woke-action` GitHub Action
-4. `woke` caveats
+4. `woke` Caveats
-5. How linux-system-roles works arounds the caveats
+5. How linux-system-roles works around the caveats
 6. Q&A

 <!-- The Linux System Roles project has recently begun using a tool called "woke" as part of our github code checking.
 During this presentation you will learn about the "woke" tool, how we are using it in Linux System roles github action checking, the hurdles we faced converting Linux System Roles to have more inclusive language, and ways you can help the "woke" project.  -->

-## Why it is important?
+## Why is it Important?

 <!-- The software industry sometimes uses certain words that may carry a great deal of emotional and historical baggage.
 If software is truly meant to be inclusive and a place where anyone can participate, it must be welcoming to all.